 9/24/22 Update: Hilbert College (Hamburg, New York) will leave its current football-independent status to join the Empire 8 starting in the 2024-25 academic year.
 Hilbert started its football program in 2022 but did not announce a conference affiliation for the program at the time.
 The school’s main conference – the Allegheny Mountain Collegiate Conference – does not sponsor football but the school will continue to house most of its sports in the AMCC.

 10/30/22 Update: Calvin University (Grand Rapids, Michigan) – currently a member of the Michigan Intercollegiate Athletic Association – is adding a football program.
-The school said football would be added in 2023 but D3Football believes 2025 is a more realistic timeline after a stadium is constructed.
+The school said football would be added in 2023 but later released its inaugural schedule starting with the 2024-25 season.

 Eastern University (St. Davids, Pennsylvania) started a club football program for 2022 and the football team will join the Middle Atlantic Conference in 2023.
 Maine Maritime is attempting to restart its football team after shutting it down during the pandemic.
 The school announced in October 2022 that it raised $56,000 in an effort to bring the football team back.
 The school is targeting the 2025 season for its first season back on the gridiron in the Commonwealth Coast Conference.